mozilla/GSOC2020/README.md

 * the project is primarily a coding project,
 * the proposal is well-scoped with clearly defined progress milestones and outcomes, taking roughly 3 months of effort for a capable student, and
-* there is a mentor specifically assigned to the project who is available for the duration of GSOC.
+* there is a mentor specifically assigned to the project who is available for the duration of GSoC.

 You may already have a student in mind for a specific project already; if so, please start that discussion now.
 The student application period typically starts in March, but the sooner we have well-specified project ideas lined up with potential mentors, the better.

-Otherwise, please put your proposals here and feel free to bring us any questions you have about GSOC and Mozilla's participation in it.
+Otherwise, please put your proposals here and feel free to bring us any questions you have about GSoC and Mozilla's participation in it.

 With all that in mind, we're now accepting project proposals, via pull request, to the */proposals/* directory of this repo.